silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/06_Aspects.md

 	      password: pass
 	      database: write_database

-This means that whenever something asks the [api:Injector] for the `WriteMySQLDatabase` object, it'll receive an object of type `MySQLDatabase`, configured to point at the 'write_database'.
+This means that whenever something asks the [Injector](api:SilverStripe\Core\Injector\Injector) for the `WriteMySQLDatabase` object, it'll receive an object of type `MySQLDatabase`, configured to point at the 'write_database'.

 Next, this should be bound into an instance of the `Aspect` class